-- 4.1.84 Construction of the Thurrock Flexible Generation Plant in Zone A would result in the loss of approximately 7.7 ha of grassland.
+- 4.1.844.1.81 Construction of the Thurrock Flexible Generation Plant in Zone A would result in the loss of approximately 7.7 ha of grassland.
 Bat activity surveys indicated very low levels of use of habitats in Zones A and C by bats.
 As the boundary features and 3.0 ha of grassland in Zone A are retained it is not considered that the ability of bats to commute across the site would be significantly affected.
-There will be losses of arable land in Zone C which is not likely to be used by foraging bats to any significant extent. - 4.1.85 The impact is predicted to be of local spatial extent, long term (permanent) duration, continuous and irreversible.
+There will be losses of arable land in Zone C which is not likely to be used by foraging bats to any significant extent. - 4.1.854.1.82 The impact is predicted to be of local spatial extent, long term (permanent) duration, continuous and irreversible.
 It is predicted that the impact will affect the receptor indirectly.
 The magnitude is therefore considered to be minor.

-The receptor is considered to be of low vulnerability, high recoverability and parish 4.1.86 value.
+4.1.864.1.83 The receptor is considered to be of low vulnerability, high recoverability and parish value.
 The sensitivity of the receptor is, therefore, considered to be low.

-Overall, it is predicted that the minor impact on the low sensitivity receptor would result 4.1.87 in a minor adverse effect, which is not significant in EIA terms.
+4.1.874.1.84 Overall, it is predicted that the minor impact on the low sensitivity receptor would result in a minor adverse effect, which is not significant in EIA terms.

-- Although the effect on bats is not significant in EIA terms, mitigation for loss of habitat 4.1.88 is proposed primarily because of impacts on other species present within Zone A, such as reptiles and water voles. - The area of grassland created in Zone E is approximately 10 ha, with an additional 6.3 4.1.89 ha of grassland and other habitats in Zones F1-3.

-- 4.1.90 Zone E grassland comprises replacement common land and therefore its primary function is for common land mitigation rather than biodiversity mitigation.
-However, the conversion of Zone E from arable to semi-improved grassland also functions as likefor-like replacement for grassland lost for construction.
-Zones F1 and F2 comprise land specifically intended to provide ecological mitigation.
+- 4.1.884.1.85 Although the effect on bats is not significant in EIA terms, mitigation for loss of habitat is proposed primarily because of impacts on other species present within Zone A, such as reptiles and water voles. - 4.1.894.1.86 The area of grassland created in Zone E is approximately 10 ha, with an additional 6.37.1 ha of grassland and other habitats in Zones F1-43. - 4.1.904.1.87 Zone E grassland comprises replacement common land and therefore its primary function is for common land mitigation rather than biodiversity mitigation.
+However, the conversion of Zone E from arable to semi-improved grassland also functions as like-for-like replacement for grassland lost for construction.
+Zones F1-F4 comprise land specifically intended to provide ecological mitigation.
+Overall therefore, a total of 17.0 ha of grassland will be created to mitigate for the loss of 7.1 ha and hence there will be a net gain of grassland area of c.
+9.9 ha Zones F1 and F2 comprise land specifically intended to provide ecological mitigation.
 Overall therefore, a total of 15.8 ha of grassland will be created to mitigate for the loss of 7.7 ha and hence there will be a net gain of grassland area of c.
-8.1 ha, plus further habitat creation of scrub and other habitats suitable for foraging bats. - 4.1.91 Therefore, there will be a greater area of semi-natural grassland and scrub on site compared to the current baseline.
-In addition, the grassland will be designed and managed to provide a more heterogenous grassland habitat than currently occurs and this will provide increased foraging opportunities for bats compared to the existing conditions. - 4.1.92 Furthermore, a 10 m strip of scrub and grassland habitat will be provided north of the railway line (Zone F3), which will ensure connectivity of habitat for foraging or commuting bats in this area. - 4.1.93 Taken together, the above measures are considered likely to provide an overall net gain for foraging bats of minor beneficial magnitude (refer to the OEMP, application document A8.7, for outline habitat creation proposals and Figure 4.1).
+8.1 ha, plus further habitat creation of scrub and other habitats suitable for foraging bats. - 4.1.914.1.88 Therefore, there will be a greater area of semi-natural grassland and scrub on site compared to the current baseline.
+In addition, the grassland will be designed and managed to provide a more heterogenous grassland habitat than currently occurs and this will provide increased foraging opportunities for bats compared to the existing conditions. - 4.1.924.1.89 Furthermore, a 10 m strip of scrub and grassland habitat will be provided north of the railway line (Zone F3), which will ensure connectivity of habitat for foraging or commuting bats in this area. - 4.1.934.1.90 Taken together, the above measures are considered likely to provide an overall net gain for foraging bats of minor beneficial magnitude (refer to the OEMP, application document A8.7, for outline habitat creation proposals and Figure 4.1).